Death of Stephen Hilder: Criminal investigation

 Initially, due to cloudy conditions, the incident was not noticed as it happened, either by the team's videographer, his teammates, or observers on the ground.
 However, a disturbance in a nearby cornfield, where jumpers who missed the landing zone often ended up, was noticed, and the body was soon found.
 The Humberside Police were called and collected evidence from the body, alongside DNA samples from everyone present and visually inspecting all other parachutes on-site.
 They initially reported that his parachute had been sabotaged, with the risers (fabric connectors between the harness and lines) for his reserve parachute having been deliberately cut with a hook knife.

 A 10-month search for a murderer with a motive ensued, including nationwide mail-outs to all British Parachute Association (BPA) members, a Crimewatch programme, and a full-page advertisement in the BPA magazine, Skydive.
 Blair and Mason were arrested in October 2003 and later released without charge, while a third man, who remained unnamed, was also arrested and subsequently released without charge.

 Laboratory tests of the parachute straps revealed that fibres from the severed risers were present on Hilder's body, while DNA tests on the parachute straps revealed the presence of Hilder's DNA alone.
 The police concluded that Hilder had cut his own straps.
-This caused bafflement for both the police and Hilder's family and friends, who had seen no indication that Hilder was intending to commit suicide.
+This caused bafflement for both the police and Hilder's family and friends, who had seen no indication that Hilder was intending to die by suicide.
 One police officer stated that "Nothing we have discovered during the investigation and no one we have interviewed has said anything to suggest Stephen may have been contemplating killing himself."